-Gary Carper (Spotsylvania), Tuba, Euphonium, Tenor and Bass Trombone.
+Gary Carper (Spotsylvania), Tuba, Euphonium, Tenor and Bass Trombone

-Brittany Frompovich is a well-respected bassist, multi-instrumentalist (guitar, drums, percussion, cello, electric and double bass), vocalist, songwriter, community builder, clinician, author, and music educator who has performed regularly in the Mid-Atlantic region for 20 years.
+Brittany Frompovich is a well-respected bassist, multi-instrumentalist (guitar, drums, percussion, cello, electric and double bass), vocalist, songwriter, community builder, clinician, writer, and music educator who has performed regularly in the Mid-Atlantic region for 20 years.

 She is actively exploring cutting edge bass concepts, such as solo bass performance and looping.
 Her journey in the exploration of such concepts has literally taken her coast to coast to perform and give clinics.
-In the past two years alone, she has performed or given clinics at the Musician's Institute in Los Angeles, Bass BreakLive, NAMM, Bass Up!, Gerald Veasley's Bass Boot Camp, the Richmond “Girls Rock!"
+In the past two years alone, she has performed or given clinics at the Musician's Institute in Los Angeles, Bass BreakLive, NAMM, Bass Up!, the LoDo Bass Bash, Gerald Veasley's Bass Boot Camp, Adam Nitti's Music Dojo, the RVA "Girls Rock!"
 Camp, the Bass Coalition's Summer Bass Workshop at Shenandoah University, the Alpha Music Bass Forum, the Virginia Bass Forum, house concerts, festivals, and many other events

 As a free lance bassist, she performs in a wide range of settings; pit work for theater and choral productions, double bass in classical ensembles, electric and double bass in jazz ensembles, Celtic groups (traditional and fusion), funk, rock, and acoustic groups.
 Her free lance work regularly sees her traveling all over Mid-Altantic region; Richmond, DC, Central Virginia, Virginia Beach, Maryland, Pennsylvania, and Northern Virginia.
 She continues her own ongoing growth by taking lessons with bassist Anthony Wellington (bassist for the Victor Wooten band).
-All of this hard work is definitely garnering attention from the bass community;

 Ms. Frompovich graduated Cum Laude from Bloomsburg University in Pennsylvania with a Bachelor of Arts in applied double-bass and audio recording.
 During a necessary break from playing double bass due to an injury, she discovered and fell in love with the electric bass.
 It was the perfect medium to reconcile her backgrounds as a working guitarist and as a classically trained double bassist.
 She rapidly moved from fretted four string to playing fretless (successfully defretting the instrument herself) and then to fretted 6 string bass.
 After a period of healing, she was gradually able to return to performing on the double bass as well.